PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 The Prince nodded in understanding, although he himself knew several ways to identify north.
 Not everyone had such training.
 “To accompany you would be a duty and an honour.” he responded earnestly.

 She looked The Knight up and down, balancing her weight on one leg, the other crossed behind it on point.
 She held her hands behind her back.
-“That's what I thought.”, she concluded with satisfied approval.
+“That's what I thought.”, the conclusion carrying her satisfaction.
 “Are you a knight errant?”

-“Yes.”, his disguise working, “I am.
-I am a knight errant.”
+“Yes.”, his disguise working, “I am.”

 She seemed impressed.
 “I'm on an adventure myself, I need to get far north, and I can't use the main routes.
 I do what I want now.”

-The Knight nodded at this, as if it made sense, exhilarated to have travelling company; better cover for his escape.
+The Knight nodded along with her words, as if they made sense.
+He was exhilarated to have some travelling company; better cover for his escape.

 “I'm Red,” she beamed a warm, welcoming smile, “I'm so pleased you're joining me.”